git add

 Severely immunocompromised children aged at least 5 years and adults should be given a single dose of PCV vaccine and then the PPV vaccine at least two months later (regardless of any vaccinations in the past).

-Pneumococcal immunisation usually causes no problems.
+Pneumococcal vaccine side-effects are mild.
+Many people have no problems at all.
 Mild soreness and a lump at the injection site sometimes occur.
 A mild high temperature (fever) may develop for a day or so.
 These side-effects are usually minor and soon go away.

 The vaccine may be given to pregnant women when the need for protection is required without delay.
 It is safe to have if you are breastfeeding.